ECB set to dial back stimulus one more notch

 The biggest risk is that investors start dumping bonds from the bloc's indebted periphery, increasing the premium governments there need to pay to borrow.

+The spread between German and Italian debt IT10DE10=RR has steadily widened over the past two months and now stands around 129 basis points, a comfortable level but up from levels around 90 basis points early this year.

-To mitigate this risk of fragmentation, the ECB could say that the roughly 100 billion euros left in the emergency programme could still be used in case of market turbulence and cash from maturing bonds may be used flexibly, so the ECB could spend more in stressed markets.
+To mitigate this risk of fragmentation, the ECB could say that the roughly 100 billion euros left in the emergency programme could still be used in case of market turbulence and cash from maturing bonds may be used flexibly, so it could spend more in stressed markets.

-The ECB will also have to address the issue of Greece, which is likely to drop out of bond purchases once the emergency programme ends.

-While all options face legal hurdles, the ECB is likely to signal that reinvestments may be skewed towards Greece while it remains ineligible for new buys.

 "Rarely has the backdrop for a major ECB decision been as uncomfortable and as uncertain as it is now," Berenberg said in a note to clients.